5quiwyrm/forest/forest-standard.md

 ## Conditions
 All conditions take the form of:
-`if ... end ...`
+`if ... ifend ...`
-Note that there doesn't necessarily have to be anything in `if end`.
+Note that there doesn't necessarily have to be anything in `if ifend`.
-If the top-most value on the stack is not nil, then the code in `if` and `end` is executed, else, it is not.
+If the top-most value on the stack is not nil, then the code in `if` and `ifend` is executed, else, it is not.

 The `and` `or` and `not` functions do what you would expect them to.

 ## Loops
-There is only one kind of loop in Forest, being the `loop end` loop.
+There is only one kind of loop in Forest, being the `loop loopend` loop.
-Nested `loop` loops are allowed, and loops are terminated by `end`.
+Nested `loop` loops are allowed, and loops are terminated by `loopend`.
-The `break` keyword can be used in a loop to skip until the matching `end`.
+The `break` keyword can be used in a loop to skip until the matching `loopend`.